|

 Interest Group Leadership Changes

-Please contact the Interest Group Coordinator for your region (North or South) when the leadership of your Interest Group changes, and they will notify the CARL Executive Board (including the Web Site Coordinator and Membership Director) of the changeover.
+Please contact the Interest Group Coordinator when the leadership of your Interest Group changes, and they will notify the CARL Board of Directors (including the Web Site Coordinator and Membership Director) of the changeover.

 The CARLALL listserv, CARL Web site, and the CARL Newsletter are the official means by which information about CARL (including programming) is communicated to members.

 Some Interest Groups also have separate listservs and Web sites to facilitate communication among their members.
 However, Interest Groups are encouraged to use CARLALL for program announcements as members who are not affiliated with a particular Interest Group might wish to participate.
-NOTE: At this time, Interest Groups are solely responsible for establishing, maintaining, sponsoring, and continuing the administration of separate Interest Group listservs or Web sites.
+At this time, Interest Groups are solely responsible for establishing, maintaining, sponsoring, and continuing the administration of separate Interest Group listservs or Web sites.
+The CARL Web Coordinator can give you access to the Listserv account for your group and can give you FTP access to your IG space on the server.

 Want to Propose a New Interest Group?